Things to Do in Lucca – An Incredible City in Tuscany

 Among other magnificent things, the city is known for the walls that it’s surrounded by, which were built in the Renaissance between 1504-1645.
 Despite the centuries that passed, the walls remained standing and since the city has expanded beyond them.

-We stayed in the ancient cities, between the walls, and I must admit that it stole my heart from the first second I laid my eyes on it.
-There are many old alleys with shops, restaurants, cafes, and a unique vibe that I can’t really explain.
-There is so much to do, so many people, and during the summer the locals come here as well.
+We stayed in the ancient city between the walls, and I must admit that it stole my heart from the first second I laid my eyes on it.
+There are many old alleys with shops, restaurants, and cafes and a unique vibe that I can’t really explain.
+There is so much to do and so many people, and during the summer, the locals come here as well.

 Bike riding